charchit14/IBM-Git-GitHub/README.md

 <br>

 # IBM-Git-GitHub
-This is created as part of the IBM course.
+This repository is created as part of the IBM course.

 ## Updating the readme file
 Done